smldlyst/Profile/README.md

 ### Heading
-Hello, I am a student hoping to find a job(data analyst) in 2023. and interested in applying statistics and machine learning.
+Hello, I am interested in applying statistics and machine learning and hope to get a job as a data analyst in 2023.

 <div align = center>
   <h3> 🛠 Language 🛠 </h3>